Canon 4000D vs Nikon D5

 Studio photographers will appreciate that the Nikon D5 (unlike the 4000D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 4000D and the D5 are recent models that are part of the current product line-up.
 The D5 replaced the earlier Nikon D4S, while the 4000D does not have a direct predecessor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon 4000D vs Nikon D5

 So how do things add up?
-Is there a clear favorite between the Canon 4000D and the Nikon D5?
-Below is a summary of the relative strengths of each of the two contestants.
+Is the Canon 4000D better than the Nikon D5 or vice versa?
+The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 4000D:

 - More compact: Is smaller (129x102mm vs 160x159mm) and thus needs less room in the bag.